lightblueseas/mvn-persistence-parent/README.md

 ## Key features:

-1. Provides several plugins in the pluginManagement section that are useful for java projects.
+1. Provides several plugins in the pluginManagement section that are useful for hibernate projects.
-2. Provides several dependencies in the dependencyManagement section that are useful for java projects.
+2. Provides several dependencies in the dependencyManagement section for jpa, hibernate, rest.
-3. Provides several profiles for signing, deploying, delombok and update license header.

 ## License